This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Before getting started, here are the steps I use to get organized.

-Step 1: Get all ingredients for the dark chocolate chip cookies on the counter.
+Step 1: Get all the ingredients for the dark chocolate chip cookies on the counter.

-Step 2: Measure everything out into individual bowls to move quicker.
+Step 2: Measure everything out into individual bowls to move quickly.

-Step 3: We don’t want any surprised, so test the hand mixer to make sure it works before getting started.
+Step 3: We don’t want any surprises, so test the hand mixer to make sure it works before getting started.

 Step 4: Start following the recipe and get ready for the best chocolate chip cookies you’ve ever enjoyed.